ignacio-mrtz/ml-zoomcamp/zoomcamp_capstone_project/README.md

 CD to the directory where you want to clone the repo and:

-git clone <repository_url> --depth 1 --branch main --single-branch
+git clone https://github.com/ignacio-mrtz/ml-zoomcamp --depth 1 --branch main --single-branch zoomcamp_capstone_project

-After that you can run the following file but check you have the request a library installed(if not "pip install requests):
+After that you can run the following file but check you have the requests library installed(if not "pip install requests"):

 python predict-test.py